mayocat/mayocat.org/contents/installation-guide.md

 Unbox
 -----

 Download and unzip the latest released version of Mayocat Shop.
-You can find the latest released version on the home page of this site or on [Github](https://github.com/mayocat/mayocat-shop/releases)
+You can find a link to the latest released version on the home page of this site or on [Github](https://github.com/mayocat/mayocat-shop/releases).

 Create the database
 -------------------